frytgy22/Pet-Shelter/README.md

 - adding information about a new animal (sections for cats and dogs)
 - display detailed information about a particular animal
 - adding and editing breeds for cats and dogs
-- view useful information on the care, nutrition and training of animals in the "Posts" section
+- adding, editing, display useful information (articles, photos, videos) on the care, nutrition and training of animals in the "Posts" section
-- adding new posts with the ability to download videos and photos
-- view full post information with the ability to edit
 - sending notifications by email about a new post to all subscribers
 - view current weather with automatic geolocation of your city and exchange rates for UAH (REST service)
 - Google authentication
 - registration of a new user with the ability to subscribe
 - display of necessary information and allowed features depending on user roles

-### Entry points
+## Entry points
 Note: some entry points have restriction by roles.

-* Main
+## Main

 - /
     - **GET** - return main page with sections of the site